kodcapsule/14-day-Terraform-Challenge-From-Beginner-to-Expert/Day-1 Terraform Fundamentals/Readme.md

 ## Introduction to Infrastructure as Code (IaC)
 **Duration: 30 minutes**
 ### What is infrastructure as code (IaC)?

-The concept of infrastructure as code (IaC), states that you can define, deploy, update, and destroy your infrastructure by writing and running code.
-This signifies a significant change in perspective where all operational components, including  hardware,  configuring actual servers are viewed as software.
-This represents a paradigm shift in how we manage and provision infrastructure.
-Instead of manually configuring resources through console interfaces or ad-hoc scripts, IaC allows you to define infrastructure using code, bringing software development practices to infrastructure management.
+Infrastructure as Code (IaC),  is an  approach  to managing and provisioning infrastructure by writing  code instead of manual the processes, "ClickOps".
+IaC can be described as  the  mindset where you treat all  aspects of operations (servers, databases, networks) as software.Instead of manually configuring resources through console interfaces or ad-hoc scripts, IaC allows you to define infrastructure using code, bringing software development practices to infrastructure management.
+When you  define your  infrastructure using code , it   enables you to  automate and use all the best practices of software development.
+IaC eliminates human errors , speeds up infrastructure deployments  and ensures infrastructure is version-controlled, just like software code.

 ### What are the benefits of using IaC
   - **Consistency**: Eliminates configuration drift and ensures consistent environments